 19. Layer up the grey tones

 For a timeless look that always going to be in style, choose a monochrome grey scheme for a living room.
 Layer up a few different grey shades to create a soft and inviting neutral living room.
 A grey sofa is always a good base - you'll find some great options in our shopping guide to the best sofas - then add in plenty of different textures to bring interest to the minimal color palette – cushions and throws in grey shades, natural materials like wood and rattan, and prints and artwork with a grey color palette too.
 Just be sure when layering shades to make sure they have similar undertones and won't clash when sat together.

 20. Paint the living room floors grey

 If you have been blessed with wooden floorboards, use those as the starting point for a grey living room scheme.
-Far more interesting than a feature wall, opting for deep grey floors will add depth without absorbing any light as dark grey walls often doo.
+Far more interesting than a feature wall, opting for deep grey floor paint will add depth without absorbing any light as dark grey walls often doo.
 Instead, keep the walls a bright, clean white to create a nice contrast and bring in lighter greys elsewhere in the room to create that lovely layering of grey shades we just mentioned.